 They Create Fear

-After the September 11th terrorist attacks against the United States of America, Muslims living in the US experienced an increase in hate crimes and discrimination.
+After the September 11th terrorist attacks against the United States, Muslims living in the country experienced an increase in hate crimes and discrimination.
 Because the terrorists held extremist beliefs, it did not take long for people to develop a fear of Muslims or anyone from the Middle East.

-Stereotypes like "All Muslims are terrorists," and "Muslims want to kill American's" made waves across the country.
-Although the Muslim-American community condemning the acts of terrorism, and proudly exclaiming their religion was one of love, the damage to the label of "terrorist" had already begun.
+Stereotypes like "all Muslims are terrorists," and "Muslims want to kill American's" made waves across the country.
+Although the Muslim-American community condemned the acts of terrorism, and proudly exclaimed their religion was one of love, the stereotype had already begun working.